roman-milk/roman-milk.github.io/becoming-a-slut-husband-alan.md

  "Do nothing?"

  "Yes, do nothing at all as far as divorcing her.
 Let her do the divorcing.
 If she sues she has to be the one to pay attorney fees and court costs.
 You don't fight it and you don't have any attorney's fees to pay.
 Except for this initial consultation of course."
-Report_Story #2